Thesis Landing Page

 -

-Keep getting back to people if you need them to do something, don't be afraid of writing another reminder.
+Keep getting back to people if you need them to do something, don't be afraid to send another reminder.

 -

-Stuck to your plan.
-Don't change your mind by adding another analysis step or research question to your work.
+Stick to your plan.
+Don't change your mind and add other analysis steps or research questions to your work.
 Do what is essential first.